krustowski/textovka-api/README.md

 A bash script used for a rapid update of the repo on the production server (`frank`) – a whole data structure there is removed and newely untared (`data/` directory is *flushed*).

-`map.json`
+`maps/demo.json`

 A JSON file with the server-side map.
 The required format is detaily described in the documentation.
+Otherwise an API exception could be raised.

 `game.log`